 - The applicant is encouraged to contact faculty mentors who share her/his interest area/s and discuss individual aspects of the program and research activities.

-- A select group of applicants will be encouraged to complete an application for admission and submit the $95 application fee to the Graduate School.
-Applications for admission must be submitted prior to 5 p.m. on December 1, 2021 for the following fall semester.
+- Interested applicants should submit an application, including the $95 fee to the Graduate School.
+Applications for admission must be submitted prior to 5 p.m. on December 13, 2022 for the following fall semester.
 Applicants will not be admitted in the spring semester.

 - Once applications have been reviewed, a select group of students will be invited to campus for an interview.
 Interviews typically take place in mid-January on a day selected by the faculty (typically a Friday or Monday) and invited applicants will be notified of the date.
 All applicants will be notified of the program’s decision.

 The PhD program in Speech and Hearing Sciences seeks applications from students who have already acquired a master’s degree in speech-language pathology or audiology.
 Consideration will also be given to students with a master’s degree (or equivalent) or a bachelor’s degree in a related field.
 Students seeking admission to the program will be required to meet the admission requirements described below.
 Applicants with a master’s degree or a bachelor’s degree in a field other than speech and/or hearing sciences will need to complete the prerequisite undergraduate courses focused on normal processes required for a master’s degree (see below) and between 12-18 graduate credit hours within speech and/or hearing focused on disability areas, in addition to the doctoral curriculum.